My Synology says Volume Crashed. What do I do first?

 Hardware and software RAID array reconstruction for RAID 0, 1, 5, 6, and 10.

 Free evaluation.
 No data = no charge.
-Power it down and ship your drives from anywhere in the U.S.
+Ship your drives from anywhere in the U.S.